Kwame Nkrumah: United States

 According to historian John Henrik Clarke in his article on Nkrumah's American sojourn, "the influence of the ten years that he spent in the United States had a lingering effect on the rest of his life."
 Nkrumah had sought entry to Lincoln University some time before he began his studies there.
 On Friday, 1 March 1935, he sent the school a letter noting that his application had been pending for more than a year.
+The university responded asking him to write a short essay on his life story and personal goals.
+He notably wrote of his ambitions saying "In all things, I have held myself to but one ambition and that is to make necessary arrangements to continue my education... that I may be better prepared to serve my fellowman."

-When he arrived in New York in October 1935, he traveled to Pennsylvania, where he enrolled despite lacking the funds for the full semester.
+When he arrived in New York in October 1935, he travelled to Pennsylvania, where he enrolled despite lacking the funds for the full semester.
 He soon won a scholarship that provided for his tuition at Lincoln University.
 He remained short of funds through his time in the US.
 To make ends meet, he did menial jobs on roles such as a wholesaler of fish and poultries, cleaner, dishwasher and others.
 On Sundays, he visited black Presbyterian churches in Philadelphia and in New York.

 Nkrumah completed a Bachelor of Arts degree in economics and sociology in 1939.
 Lincoln then appointed him an assistant lecturer in philosophy.
 He began to receive invitations to be a guest preacher in Presbyterian churches in Philadelphia and New York.
 In 1939, Nkrumah enrolled at Lincoln's seminary and at the Ivy League institution, the University of Pennsylvania in Philadelphia and in 1942, he was initiated into the Mu chapter of Phi Beta Sigma fraternity at Lincoln University.
 Nkrumah gained a Bachelor of Theology degree from Lincoln in 1942, the top student in the course.
 He earned from Penn the following year a Master of Arts degree in philosophy and a Master of Science in education.
 While at Penn, Nkrumah worked with the linguist William Everett Welmers, providing the spoken material that formed the basis of the first descriptive grammar of his native Fante dialect of the Akan language.
 Nkrumah was also initiated into Prince Hall Freemasonry while living in the United States.